rollandvass/rollandvass/README.md

   - I like tinkering with Raspberry Pis and Scripts - No, I'm not hacking anyone or anything (☉_ ☉)
   - I'm also a 'free-time' music producer.
 It's more like a hobby.
   - I love IoT stuff man.
-  - I have quite a tendency to enter the CyberSecurity endeavor.
+  - I have quite a tendency to explore the CyberSecurity endeavor.
 <br>

 ## My super competitive in-game stats: